8-K Filings Explained: The Early Warning System for Investors

 Layoffs, plant closures, and other restructuring moves land under Item 2.05.
 Material write-downs of assets go under Item 2.06.

-- Management is finally addressing known problems (a positive).
+- Management is finally addressing known problems (sometimes a positive).

-- The original strategy has failed (a negative).
+- The original strategy has failed (usually a negative).

 - Cost structure is being reset for a different future.